-Southern Spain has mild winters and a summer that lasts from May until the end of November.
+Not only does Andalusia have mild winters, its pleasant summertime climate lasts from May until the end of November.
 In fact, it is quite common to see people sitting at outdoor cafes over the Christmas holidays, and cycling along Spain’s southern coast year-round.

 Lounging on the beaches is one of the best things to do in southern Spain.
-With dozens of “Blue Flagged” beaches, the Costa del Sol has a beach for every taste, and they all boast clear, clean water and immaculately kept fine sand.
+With dozens of “Blue Flagged” beaches, the Costa del Sol has a beach for every taste.
+Every one boasts clear, clean water and immaculately kept fine sand.

 You’ll find 161 kilometers of sun-kissed Mediterranean coastline, stretching all the way from Manilva in the south to Nerja in the north.
 Lifeguards are on duty at all public beaches, so this is a particularly family friendly destination.